Pompallier Mission and Printery

 The power of print

-The mission was commissioned by Pompallier who firmly believed that the power of the printed word could be used to help convert Māori to Christianity.
+The mission was commissioned by Pompallier who believed that the power of the printed word could be used to help convert Māori to Christianity.

-Located in a tiny outpost that became known as the ‘hellhole of the Pacific’ for its drunk and raucous behaviour, the missionaries found themselves caught up in many turbulent events, including British treaty-making and war between Māori and European settlers.
-Dedicated to their goal, the Brothers didn’t let anything get in the way of what they considered to be vitally important work
+Located in Kororāreka Russell, a tiny outpost that became known as the ‘hellhole of the Pacific’ for its drunk and raucous behaviour, the missionaries found themselves caught up in many turbulent events, including British treaty-making and war between Māori and European settlers.
+Dedicated to their goal, the Brothers didn’t let anything get in the way of what they considered to be vitally important work.

 Pompallier Mission and Printery is proudly cared for by Heritage New Zealand Pouhere Taonga.